tooharshh/OOF/README.md

 # OOF

-A production-ready fraud detection system using Machine Learning (Isolation Forest) deployed as a scalable REST API with PostgreSQL, Redis caching, and comprehensive monitoring.
+A production-ready fraud detection system using Machine Learning (Isolation Forest) deployed as a scalable REST API with PostgreSQL and Redis caching.

 ## About

 --> I built this project to understand how machine learning can be applied to real-world fraud detection problems.
 The challenge was interesting because fraud cases are extremely rare, which led me to explore anomaly detection techniques, specifically Isolation Forest, which worked really well for this use case.

---> The API is built with FastAPI, stores predictions in PostgreSQL, implements rate limiting with Redis, and provides monitoring through Prometheus and Grafana.
+--> The API is built with FastAPI, stores predictions in PostgreSQL, and implements rate limiting with Redis.

 ## About the Dataset

 The dataset I used is the [Credit Card Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection).
 What makes this dataset challenging and realistic is that it's highly imbalanced - only 492 transactions out of 284,807 are fraudulent, which is just 0.172% of the total.